top of page

 Before You Go

-Before your trip, remember to pack essential items like your passport and travel documents.
+Before your trip, remember to pack essential items like your passport and travel documents in your carry -on luggage.
 Include accessories such as chargers and toiletries for convenience.
 A well-organized bag can make your journey smoother, so double-check your list!

 01